Gemini Tax Forms 2026 – How to Get and Use Your Crypto Tax Documents

 Reporting Gemini Trading Gains

 Every crypto sale on Gemini is a taxable event.
-Your 1099-DA will show gross proceeds.
-You need to match this with your cost basis:
+Your 1099-DA shows gross proceeds — but that's just one side.
+You need to subtract your cost basis to find the actual taxable gain:

 Gemini Earn and Staking Income